sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 ### Step 8: Add Interactivity

-The full details on all 40 of Shakespeare's plays might be a little overwhelming for a first view of our time line.
+The full details on all 40 of Shakespeare's plays might be a little overwhelming for a first view of our timeline.
 The visualization would be more effective if it showed only the play titles at first, but let users reveal more details through interactions.
 Because we're building this visualization ourselves, we have all the control necessary to make that happen.

 First we'll set up a few additional styles.
 There are several ways to hide the play details with CSS, the most obvious being the `display:none` property.
 As we'll see a little later though, a better choice for our timeline is setting the `max-height` to 0.
 If the maximum height of an element is 0, then, in theory, it should be invisible.
-In practice we also have to set the `overflow` property to `hidden`.
+In practice, we also have to set the `overflow` property to `hidden`.
 Otherwise, even though the `<dl>` element itself has no height, the browser will display the content that overflows from it.
 Since we want our description lists to start out hidden, we can set that property as the default.

 ``` {.css .numberLines}
 .timeline li dl {